alext1995/VisionAD/README.md

 pip3 install faiss-gpu
 ```

-If you only wish to install the base packages and a few extra per algorithm, here are the extra packages needed per algorithm:
+If you only wish to install the base packages and a few extra per algorithm, below are the extra packages needed per algorithm:

 ```